Get Help Today(877) 648-4288

 Borderline Personality Disorder

+Body Dysmorphic Disorder (BDD) is a body-image disorder characterized by intrusive or persistent real or imagined defects or flaws in one’s physical appearance.
 Obsessing over an overly-critical view of one’s body can lead to anxiety and many other health problems.
-Victims of BDD self-medicate to deal with stress and their depressing outlook on life.
+Victims of BDD self-medicate to deal with stress and depression-like on life.

 Attention-Deficit-Hyperactivity Disorder (ADHD)

-ADHD causes an inability to focus and a strong drive for constant activity.
-It is common for individuals with ADHD to abuse alcohol and their prescription medicines to cope.
-Shortly after beginning to cope in this manner, they develop a tolerance and begin the cycle of addiction.
+ADHD is characterized by an inability to focus and/or hyperactivity and/or impulsiveness that interferes with an individual’s ability to function.
+It is common for individuals with ADHD to abuse alcohol, their prescription medicines, and other drugs to alleviate symptoms.
+Shortly after beginning to cope in this manner, they may develop a tolerance and begin the cycle of addiction.

 Obsessive Compulsive Disorder (OCD)

-Schizophrenics often abuse substances to handle their lack of ability to distinguish between fantasy and reality and to suppress auditory and visual hallucinations.
+Schizophrenia is characterized by individuals experiencing auditory and visual hallucinations, and can affect how a person thinks, feels, and behaves in a wide variety of ways.
+Individuals with schizophrenia often abuse substances to handle their lack of ability to distinguish between fantasy and reality and to suppress hallucinations.
 Tragically, substance abuse often greatly increases the severity and frequency of schizophrenic episodes.

 Low self-esteem often creates feelings of anxiety and depression.
-These hopeless feelings lead to substance abuse when victims fail to find a better way to cope.
-Treatment is often resisted because sufferers of low self-esteem often feel like they don’t deserve better.
+These feelings often lead to substance abuse when victims fail to find a better way to cope.
+Entering treatment is often resisted because sufferers of low self-esteem often feel like they don’t deserve better, although these individuals are usually very good participants once they do begin.

 Take action & empower yourself